RyanRibeiroM/TD-1-ACC/README.md

 ---

-## Implementação dos quatros algoritmos
+## Implementação dos quatro algoritmos

 ### **Força Bruta**